robfairh/arfc.github.io/manual/guides/pull_requests.md

 # Responding to Pull Requests Reviews

-Reviews on pull requests includes comments, suggestions for changes, and approvals.
+Reviews on pull requests includes comments, approvals, and suggestions for changes.
+Comments can include general comments on the material or the formatting of the submission.
+Changes can be requested for a specific line or lines, where the reviewer will write their own code to improve the committed files.
+These changes can either be ignored or committed directly from the review.
+The committed changes are implemented immediately in GitHub, which makes incorporating suggested changes faster.
+Once the PR has been approved by the reviewers, one reviewer will merge the changes and the PR will be closed.